 The 4 Pillars Of The Canine Massage Therapy Centre Approach:

 We are dedicated to helping expand and develop people’s knowledge when it comes to understanding canine massage therapy.
-From 1 day workshops, to practitioner level training, CPD, and professional speaking right through to the extensive library and information on our website as well as our DVD and webshop, we pride ourselves on disseminating at all levels the information that leads to more dogs being helped with this non invasive natural therapy.
+From 1 day workshops, to practitioner level training, CPD, and professional speaking events right through to the extensive library and information on our website as well as our DVD and web-shop, we pride ourselves on disseminating at all levels the information that leads to more dogs being helped with this non-invasive natural therapy.
 We also provide advanced Continuing Professional Development to members of the Canine Massage Guild in advanced massage such as myofascial release, neuromuscular facilitation and more.

 Vital to the success of canine massage therapy is the dedicated time it takes to develop the correct range of techniques alongside a working knowledge of a dogs anatomy, their behaviour and their response.
 We pride ourselves in training others in:

 Trigger point release